-When Fox Searchlight and Gary Gilbert refused to pay anymore for a film that seemed like it would never be released during the post-production process, Kenneth Lonergan turned to friend Matthew Broderick who lent him some money to continue working on his project.
+When Fox Searchlight and Gary Gilbert refused to pay anymore for a film that seemed like it would never be released during the post-production process, Kenneth Lonergan turned to childhood friend Matthew Broderick, who lent him some money to continue working on his project.

 The lengthy editing process of the movie sparked two lawsuits.
-Studio Fox Searchlight sued financier Gary Gilbert, because he failed to pay the studio half of the film's production costs.
-Gilbert followed by suing Searchlight and director Kenneth Lonergan, because he felt that they refused all of Gilbert's help to finally finish the movie during the editing process with the help of producers, directors and editors like Scott Rudin, Martin Scorsese, Thelma Schoonmaker and Sydney Pollack.
+Studio Fox Searchlight sued financier Gary Gilbert because he failed to pay the studio half of the film's production costs.
+Gilbert responded by suing Searchlight and director Kenneth Lonergan because he felt that they refused Gilbert's help to finish the movie (a process which required producers, directors, and editors like Scott Rudin, Martin Scorsese, Thelma Schoonmaker, and Sydney Pollack).

 The film debuted in the UK on just one screen, the Odeon Panton Street in London, where it earned nearly £5000 in its opening weekend.
 This meant it had the highest screen average of any film on release at the time.

 Gary Gilbert was initially tolerant of the extended editing process because he had faith in Kenneth Lonergan, and paid out of his own pocket for additional time in the editing suite.
 However, producer Scott Rudin would describe Gilbert's scrutiny and excessive involvement in the editing process as "toxic."